If a defendant is found guilty of a misdemeanor DUI under 28 A.R.S. § 1381, or 28 A.R.S. § 1382, the following consequences will also apply:

 Traffic Survival School.
 If the defendant fails to complete it, their Arizona driver’s license or privilege to drive will be suspended for an additional six months;

-If the defendant is found guilty of either 28 A.R.S. § 1381.A.3, Driving With an Illegal Drug in Your Body or 28 A.R.S. § 1381.A.1, Driving Under the Influence, and the court determines that controlled substances, prescription or otherwise, contributed to the impairment, then MVD will revoke then the MVD will revoke the defendant’s driver’s license of privilege to drive for at least 1 year;
+If the defendant is found guilty of either 28 A.R.S. § 1381.A.3, Driving With an Illegal Drug in Your Body or 28 A.R.S. § 1381.A.1, Driving Under the Influence, and the court determines that controlled substances, prescription or otherwise, contributed to the impairment, then MVD will revoke the defendant’s driver’s license of privilege to drive for at least 1 year;

 8 points will be assessed against the defendant’s Arizona driver’s license or privilege to drive.
 Other traffic charges you may be facing, for instance, 28 A.R.S. § 701, Speeding, also result in the assessment of points.
 The assessment of 13 or more points within a 12-month time period results in the suspension of the person’s driver’s license or privilege to drive in Arizona for a period of 3 months or more, with no eligibility for a restricted license.

 If the defendant has a Commercial Driver’s License (CDL) issued by the State of Arizona, your CDL will be revoked for a period of at least one (1) year.
 If the CDL is issued by another state, it may be revoked in accordance with the laws of that state.
-If you have a prior DUI or Reckless Driving conviction, your CDL shall be revoked for the rest of the defendant’s;
+If you have a prior DUI and are convicted of a second DUI this will result in a lifetime CDL suspension.

-If the defendant is convicted of 4 A.R.S. § 244.33, Underage Drinking and Driving, the sentence includes a two (2) year suspension of the defendant’s driver’s license or privilege to drive with only the possibility of a restricted license and requirement to post an SR-22;
+If the defendant is convicted of 4 A.R.S. § 244.33, Underage Drinking and Driving, the sentence includes a two (2) year suspension of the defendant’s driver’s license or privilege to drive with only the possibility of a restricted license and requirement to post an SR-22 insurance certificate.

 In Arizona under 28 A.R.S. § 1464.B, it is a class 1 misdemeanor to knowingly rent, lease or lend a motor vehicle to a person who is required to have an I.I.D., unless that motor vehicle is equipped with a functioning I.I.D.
 Whether it is a crime to do so in another state is dependent on the laws of that state.
 Many national car rental companies will not rent a motor vehicle to a person who has been convicted of Driving Under the Influence for up to 5 years from the date of the conviction;